nemostatus/portfolio/notes.md

 order
 -------
-learn robot text to speech by reading docs learn how to build animation sprite and also animation learn div flip begin coding by building divs and use flexbox to arrange the divs in an asthetic order
+learn robot text to speech by reading docs X learn how to build animation sprite and also animation learn div flip begin coding by building divs and use flexbox to arrange the divs in an asthetic order